pese-git/codelab_ide/README.md

 # CodeLab IDE

 A cross-platform IDE built with Flutter for educational coding labs and development.
+Built with a modular monorepo architecture using Melos for package management.

 ## Features